fscelliott/docsdonewell/_posts/2022-01-18-developer-self-serve.md

 Getting access
 ---

-There were a couple of things here:
+There were a couple of challenges to installing Copilot for VS Code:

 - I didn't realize that the "explain" feature is part of Copilot *Labs*.
 I signed up for Copilot, then installed *both* Copilot and Copilot Labs in VS Code from the Visual Studio marketplace, and made sure that I'd authorized Github in VS Code  by previously installing the [GitHub Pull Requests and Issues](https://code.visualstudio.com/docs/sourcecontrol/github) extension.